View our Covid-19 Response Learn More- Click to Dismiss

 If any education record includes information on more than one child, the parent shall have the right to inspect and review only the information relating to their child or to be informed of that specific information.

-Upon parent request, AEAs must provide parents of child receiving early intervention services a list of the types and locations of education records collected, maintained and used by the district or agency.
+Upon parent request, AEAs must provide parents of child receiving early intervention services a list of the types and locations of education records collected, maintained and used by the AEA or participating agency.

-FERPA requires that AEAs and public agencies use reasonable methods to ensure that agencies and AEA staff obtain access to only those education records in which they have legitimate educational interests.
+The IDEA, Family Educational Rights and Privacy Act (FERPA) and Iowa Administrative Code requires that AEAs and participating agencies use reasonable methods to ensure that agencies and AEA staff obtain access to only those early intervention or educational records in which they have legitimate educational interests.

 Maintaining Records

-The child’s official educational record (includes electronic and paper) affiliated with a child's eligibility for Early ACCESS and IFSP process are maintained by AEAs due to Regional Grantee responsibilities for Part C. If parts of the educational records are stored outside of the AEA office, a note is placed in the AEA file indicating where such records can be found.
-For records stored outside of the AEA office, AEAs must ensure that all documents are submitted to the official student record in a timely manner.
+The child’s official educational record (includes electronic and paper) affiliated with a child's eligibility for Early ACCESS and IFSP process are maintained by AEAs due to Regional Grantee responsibilities for Part C. IFSP records are stored and archived electronically in the state Early Intervention system.
+Other educational records stored outside of the state system must be securely maintained in either paper or electronic format.

-At a minimum, the AEA maintains the following early intervention records, most of which are currently developed and archived in the Legacy and ACHIEVE systems:
+At a minimum, the AEA maintains the following early intervention records, most of which are developed and maintained in Iowa's IDEA data systems:

 A record is maintained until it is no longer relevant to providing early intervention services and no longer needed for audit or accountability purposes.
 At a minimum, a record must be maintained for five years after the activity for which early intervention or other funds were used.